 Other Benefits.
 We provide a few additional benefits to our executives.
 In general, the additional benefits provided are intended to help our named executive officers be more productive and efficient and to protect us and our executives from certain business risks and potential threats.
-We also provide certain of our named executive officers with personal use of the corporate aircraft for security and safety reasons, although in 2020 none of our named executive officers used the corporate aircraft for personal use.
+We also provide certain of our named executive officers with personal use of the corporate aircraft for security and safety reasons.
 Our compensation and audit committees regularly review the additional benefits provided to our executive officers and believe they are minimal.
-Further detail regarding other benefits in 2020 can be found in the "Summary Compensation Table" under the column "All Other Compensation" and related footnote.
+Further detail regarding other benefits in 2021 can be found in the "Summary Compensation Table" under the column "All Other Compensation" and related footnote.